As asset managers step up their hiring in ESG, investment houses that do not offer opportunities to work with SRI could lose out on top talent.

 For marketing professionals, the attraction to ESG marketing is pure and simple: It is a new and exciting area of investments, with scope to be creative with campaigns.

 There is no doubt that the talent pool for ESG experts is limited, as it is still a niche skill set.
 The FT described it as ‘a war for talent’ in an article in June 2018, explaining that there are very few ESG experts in the industry at present, and therefore they are highly sought-after and employers will pay for the privilege of expert knowledge.

 Interestingly, Russell Girvan commented that the big corporates are not the only ones trying to lead on ESG.
 Therefore, jobseekers committed to finding an ESG related opportunity should be open minded in terms of size of business they go to.

-For more information on ESG related opportunities, please do not hesitate to contact me for a confidential chat.
+For more information on ESG related marketing executive jobs and other opportunities, please do not hesitate to contact me for a confidential chat.